KingPuffin/Lab1/README.md

 This connects v_sync and h_sync.
 It instantiates both of them

 # `v_sync_gen`
-This generates the vertical signals
+This generates the vertical signals.
+It cycles throught the 5 states that are in the state diagram.
+It uses three flip flops for next state logic, count logic and reset logic.

 # `h_sync_gen`
-This generates the horizontal signals

-# `v_sync`
-This generates the vertical signals
+This generates the horizontal signals.
+It cycles throught the 5 states that are in the state diagram.
+It uses three flip flops for next state logic, count logic and reset logic.

 # `pixel_gen`
-This assigns RGB to different values to display different colors
+This assigns RGB to different values to display different colors.
+The higher the value, the higher the intensity.

+# Testing and Debugging
+- The typical method of coding everything and waiting until the last minute provided to be problematic.
+Finding all of the spelling and syntax errors at the end.
+- The biggest problem that I encountered were my sensitivity list.
+I usually forgot to put the clk or something else in there which prevented the code from working.

+# Conclusion
+- VHDL is drastically different than other traditional programming languages.
+Following the typical standards that are set by VHDL solves a lot of the problems.
+Flip Flops are surprisingly important, much more than I originally thought.
+One of the biggest things I learned is to break up the lab and to do it in parts and ensure that they are functioning beforehand.